danvk/boggle-paper/paper/content.typ

 From the earlier lemma, $F("BuildTree"(C), B)$ is a sum across paths to words found in $B$.
 The paths involving other possible letter choices are zeroed out.
 Hence $F("BuildTree"(C), B)$ is a function of $B$ alone.

 So what is $F(T, B)$?
-Looking at Listing N, we can treat `choice_step` as picking $B_"idx"$, rather than iterating over the possible letters on a cell in the board class.
-Then the code is identical to `find_words`, except without the check for whether a word has been found before.
+Looking at Listing 4, we can treat `choice_step` as picking $B_"idx"$, rather than iterating over the possible letters on a cell in the board class.
+Then the code is identical to `score` (Listing 0), except without the check for whether a word has been found before.
 It's finding the words on a Boggle board, except you're allowed to find the same word twice.

 Hence we call this the "Multiboggle Score," $M(B)$: